-Directors are granted stock options, from time to time, under the Stock Option Plan.
-The purpose of granting such options is to assist the Company in compensating, attracting, retaining and motivating the directors of the Company and to closely align the personal interests of such persons to that of the shareholders.
+Directors may be granted Options, RSUs and DSUs from time to time under the Omnibus Plan.
+The purpose of granting such Awards is to assist the Company in compensating, attracting, retaining and motivating the directors of the Company and to closely align the personal interests of such persons to that of the shareholders.